person holding a coffee with a box over that says the caregiver archetype

 Image collage featuring two images.
 The image on the left has a laptop with a web page pulled up.
 The image on the right has a yellow and black logo that says "V for Victory" on the corner of a paper.

-The Caregiver May Also Be Known As:
+The Caregiver May Also Be Known As

 The title of this persona may not feel totally right to you if you aren’t in a service-based career like healthcare or a nonprofit.
 Don’t worry – the Caregiver or caretaker archetype is about a mindset, not a specific behavior or career.
-This persona can also be called:

 • Giver